ShahadAlsayed0/TODO-LIST-APP/README.md

 ## :scroll: Description
 ---
-//This is my application description, what you have learned and what you, and what the ideas you have added in this app

 This is a To do list app
-It’s a list of tasks you need to complete, or things that you want to do. you can add, edit and delete tasks
+It’s a list of tasks you need to complete, or things that you want to do. you can add, edit, delete and sort tasks

-//what the ideas you have added in this app

-Concepts that have been implemented:
+####Concepts that have been implemented:

-Recycler View, Fragments, Fragments Navigation, View Model, Repository Pattern, Live Data, Room Database, Coroutines, Parcelize, Extensions, Bottom sheet, Sort through data
+Recycler View, Fragments, Fragments Navigation, View Model, Repository Pattern, Live Data, Room Database, Coroutines, Parcelize, Extensions, Bottom sheet, Sort through data from Room

 ## :bulb: Motivation and Context
 ---
-//Write your motivation here

 This application was made for - Tuwaiq Academy 'Android Capstone 1 Assignment'
 ## :camera_flash: Screenshots
 ---